MkUnion and state machines in Go

 Modeling transitions

-One thing that is missing is implementation of transitions between states.
+One thing that is missing is the implementation of transitions between states.

-There are few ways to do it.
-I will show you how to do it using functional approach (think reduce
+There are a few ways to do it.
+I will show you how to do it using a functional approach (think reduce

 or map